 UAL Senior Teaching Scholars

 The UAL Teaching Scholar Scheme aims to enhance the student experience through reward and recognition of high quality teaching.
-Those who teach and support learning are significant for shaping effective learning experiences and where best practice exists UAL is committed to celebrating and sharing these.
+Those who teach and support learning are significant for shaping effective learning experiences and UAL is committed to celebrating and sharing best practice.

 UAL Senior Teaching Scholars are appointed on the basis that they have completed their tenure as a Teaching Scholar and have gained further recognition as a Senior Fellow of the Higher Education Academy.

 By successfully applying to become a Senior Fellow these colleagues have demonstrated excellence both in in student learning and supporting others to become better teachers and supporters of learning.

 Anne Marr is currently Course Leader for BA Textile Design at Central Saint Martins as well as acting Deputy Director of the UAL’s Textile Future Research Centre (TFRC).

 Anne's work as a Teaching Scholar focused upon an investigation of students’ and course team’s understandings of research analysis.
 It aspires to increase the potential for students and staff to engage more confidently in research activities.
 Anne’s approach helps others to identify and communicate the value of personal research approaches in order to develop self-efficacy and motivation to conduct in-depth research.

 Fred Meller is Course Leader, BA Performance Design and Practice at Central Saint Martins.

 Fred's project as a Teaching Scholar explored the intersection of performance design and teaching and learning as designed practices.
 Fred explored how the principles and axioms of performance design can enhance and enrich teaching across disciplines.